lepijuh/car_charging_control/README.md

 # car_charging_control
-Program for setting PSA car charging start time based on the lowest electricity prices during the night.
+A Python program for setting PSA car charging start time based on the lowest electricity prices during the night using psa-car-control program to connect the car.